robertmok/ai-verse/README.md

 - AI chat history is stored in memory (browser)
 - As the chat goes on, the response may become more slow due to the increasing chat history being sent to LLM for context to generate a response back.
 - Using **Gemma:2b** and **Orca-mini:3b** LLM only, no support other LLMs or variants for now.
+- Only supports 1 client(browser) connecting to the API, the response are send globally to all connected clients in SignalR.

 ## Future